-Applications for the 2020 RET Program will become available now!
+Applications for the 2020 RET Program are closed

 The CDCM Materials Research Science and Engineering Center is hosting a Research Experience for Teachers (RET) program in 2020.
 Each summer, science teachers from local elementary schools will participate in a seven week program where they work alongside faculty and graduate students, participating in high-level research projects within the field of materials science.
 In addition to the research component, RET staff and faculty will guide teachers to develop and teach materials science-based lessons that connect current research to K-5 science and mathematics curricula in the classroom, and promote materials science as an exciting career field that allows K-5 students to apply their math and science education to real-world problems.